Focus Area Grant

 - Grant Recipient is recognized at the Annual Meeting early June

-Focus Area Grants do not require a Grant Agreement, may be used for any legitimate operating purpose consistent with the organization's mission and will be paid in full within two weeks of the Annual Meeting.
+Focus Area Grants do not require a Grant Agreement, may be used for any operating purpose consistent with the organization's mission and will be paid in full within two weeks of the Annual Meeting.

 Important Dates for Focus Area Grants: